 One of the more nuanced truths about relational healing is that good relationships still require work — and driven women sometimes struggle with this because they’ve been conditioned to interpret difficulty as failure.
 If it’s hard, something must be wrong.
 If I’m struggling in my relationship, I must have chosen the wrong person.
 In my clinical experience, this all-or-nothing framing is almost always imported from an early environment where things were either perfect or catastrophic, with nothing in between.

-Kira is a biotech executive who came to couples therapy convinced her marriage was broken.
+Casey is a biotech executive who came to couples therapy convinced her marriage was broken.
 She and her partner argued about logistics — who handles school drop-off, how weekends are structured, why she always feels like the household project manager.
 These aren’t exotic problems.
 They’re the ordinary friction of two driven people building a life.
-But Kira’s nervous system didn’t register them as ordinary.
+But Casey’s nervous system didn’t register them as ordinary.
 Each disagreement activated an old alarm: this isn’t working, leave before it gets worse.

-Both/And means Kira can have a good marriage and still feel frustrated within it.
+Both/And means Casey can have a good marriage and still feel frustrated within it.
 She can love her partner and be angry at him.
 She can need repair and that need can be normal, not a sign that everything is falling apart.
 For women who grew up in environments where conflict meant danger, learning that a relationship can survive disagreement — that rupture and repair are the mechanism of intimacy, not a threat to it — is genuinely revolutionary.

 The Systemic Lens: The Invisible Third Party in Every Relationship — Culture